axelarnetwork/webdocs/docs/roles/dev/sdk/axelarjs-stable.md

 You can substitute (Axelar, AXL, Avalanche) for many other choices of (source chain, asset, destination chain).

-See [Deposit address demo](deposit-address-demo.md) for a working demo in the browser.
+See [Deposit address demo (stable)](deposit-address-demo-stable.md) for a working demo in the browser.

 ## Install